Byron1z/configure-ad-B1z/README.md

   <img src="https://i.imgur.com/2DaMFi8.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>

-  For this issue, check Network Security Group (NSG) Rules: Make sure any Network Security Group (NSG) rules allow traffic on (DNS) port 53 from Client-1 to DC-1.
+  For this issue, verify the Network Security Group (NSG) Rules: Make sure that any Network Security Group (NSG) rules permit traffic on port 53 (DNS) from Client-1 to DC-1.

   If traffic is restricted, Client-1 won’t be able to resolve the domain through DC-1.